39221 N. Woodward Avenue

 Fenton, MI 48430-9582

-A farm market, cider mill, donut shop, caramel apple station and gift shop with a kids animal barn, a hay fort and a children's play area.
+A farm market, cider mill, donut shop, caramel apple station and gift shop with a kid’s animal barn, a hay fort and a children's play area.
 Features u-pick or picked strawberries, cherries, blueberries, apples, plums, pumpkins and raspberries.
 Also provides cider pressing viewing area, hayrides, school tours and fall weekend activities and festivals.
-Open daily 9 am to 7 pm.
+Open daily 8 am to 7 pm.
+Free wine tasting.
+Hard ciders, fruit wines, and varietals available for tasting.
+Partial, and Case discount's.
+Luncheon deli on the patio.
+Winery open daily 10 am to 7 pm.

 8507 Parshallville Road